Johnlon/spam-1/README.md

 - It will have an assembly langauge and assembler
 - I want to simulate it first
 - I want to build it physically, or a more likely a  derivative
-- Attach some output device - eg a UART / tty that respects VT codes
+- Attach some output device - eg a UART / tty that respects VT codes (or Graphics??)
 - I might port or other higher level language to it for curiosity (which one and where to start?)
 - I would like to extend it to play some kind of basic game (tbd)